billgraziano/go-windows-svc/README.md

 The only code you should need to change is in main.go.

-* svcName - This constant is the name of the installed service.
+* `svcName` - This constant is the name of the installed service.
 This is used for NET START and NET STOP commands.
-* svcNameLong - This is the longer service name that appears in the Services control panel.
+* `svcNameLong` - This is the longer service name that appears in the Services control panel.
-* setup() - This function is calle to do any application setup.
-It returns an error.
+* `setup()` - This function is called to do any application setup.
+It can return an error.
 If the error is non-nil, the service will exit.
-* yourApp() - This is launched as a GO routine.
+* `yourApp()` - This is launched as a GO routine.
 This is the body of your application.
+Here you can launch web servers, listeners, or whatever your application does.

-These two are controlled through a function named svcLauncher that you can customize if you like.
+The two fucntions are controlled through a function named `svcLauncher()` that you can customize if you like.

 ## Advanced
 ### Logging
-The service exposes eLog variable that is a logger.
+The service exposes an `eLog` variable that is a logger.
 This will write to the console when running interactively and to the Application Event Log when running as a service.

 ### Removing the Global Constants
-If you don't want the service names as global constants (and you probably won't) you can use the values in svc-main.go at the top of main() instead.
+If you don't want the service names as global constants (and you probably won't) you can use the values in `svc-main.go` at the top of `main()` function instead.